wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/redis-cache/cache-nodejs-get-started.md

 - [Java](/documentation/articles/cache-java-get-started)
 - [Python](/documentation/articles/cache-python-get-started)

 Azure Redis Cache gives you access to a secure, dedicated Redis cache, managed by Microsoft.
-Your cache is accessible from any application within Windows Azure.
+Your cache is accessible from any application within Azure.

 This topic shows you how to get started with Azure Redis Cache using Node.js.
 For another example of using Azure Redis Cache with Node.js, see [Build a Node.js Chat Application with Socket.IO on an Azure Website][].